edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-06-17-upskill-employees.md

 The confidence that upskilling provides employees helps boost morale and reduces employee turnover.
 This saves your business money in terms of new hires and provides long-term, experienced employees with the [growth opportunities they expect](https://www.itagroup.com/insights/career-development-tactics-build-employee-loyalty).

-{% asset 'blog/2020-06-17-upskill-employees01.jpg'
-   alt='54% of businesses are suffering from a digital skills gap' magick:resize='670' %}
+{% picture blog blog/2020-06-17-upskill-employees01.jpg --alt 54% of businesses are suffering from a digital skills gap %}

 When you upskill your employees, you also [reduce the digital skills gap](https://www.capgemini.com/wp-content/uploads/2017/10/report_the-digital-talent-gap_final.pdf) that nearly 54% of businesses are experiencing.
 This not only increases your competitive edge but revamps your company culture to create a growth mindset—[a cultural shift](https://www.forbes.com/sites/markcohen1/2019/09/03/upskilling-why-it-might-be-the-most-important-word-in-the-legal-lexicon/#2f694e2836a9) that means: